joric/mitosis/mitosis-bluetooth/README.md

 on the second virtual COM port so you don't need another USB.
 See https://github.com/joric/mitosis/tree/devel#bluepill

+I'm using [nRF5 SDK 11] (mostly because original Mitosis using it).
+There's no softdevice s110 support so we are limited to 6K RAM.
+Bluetooth devices seem to shutdown and restart a lot (sleep mode is actually power off mode with a hardware interrupt from the pin that restarts the device).
+Default pairing works on power on only, hold the button (currently [S16][pinout]) to erase pairing information.
+I had to disable whitelist support because the board was mostly inaccesible after pairing.

-I couldn't really make app_trace_log work in the GCC version probably because it lacks free memory (had to write a drop-in replacement) but in IAR you can just use the following preprocessor directives (it appears to be unstable as well):
+I couldn't make app_trace_log work in the GCC version because it lacks free memory (had to write a drop-in replacement) but in IAR you can just use the following preprocessor directives (the last option is optional if log is too verbose).

 ```
 DEBUG